Introduction

 Enhancing Healthcare Team Outcomes

-Effective management of striae distensae requires a coordinated, patient-centered approach involving physicians, advanced practitioners, nurses, pharmacists, and other health professionals.
-Clinicians must possess strong diagnostic skills to differentiate striae from other dermatoses and identify underlying causes, such as endocrine disorders, that may require further evaluation.
-Strategies should include evidence-based education to help patients understand the benign nature of striae, the limited efficacy of treatments, and the potential risks of cosmetic interventions.
-Ethical responsibilities involve transparent communication, avoiding overtreatment, and supporting informed decision-making.
-Nurses play a key role in reinforcing education and monitoring patient concerns, while pharmacists can counsel on the appropriate use of topical agents and warn against unproven or harmful products.
+Effective management of striae distensae requires a coordinated, patient-centered approach involving physicians, advanced practitioners, nurses, pharmacists, and other healthcare professionals.
+Clinicians must have strong diagnostic skills to differentiate striae from other dermatoses and identify underlying causes, such as endocrine disorders, that may require further evaluation.
+Patient education should highlight the benign nature of striae, the limited effectiveness of current treatments, and the potential risks linked to cosmetic interventions.
+Ethical care involves transparent communication, avoiding unnecessary or overly aggressive treatments, and promoting informed, shared decision-making.

 Media